DoctorMcKay/node-steam-user/README.md

 - `steamID` - The SteamID of the user you want to add as a friend, as a `SteamID` object or a string that can parse into one
 - `callback` - Optional.
 Called when Steam responds to this request.
     - `err` - An `Error` object on failure, or `null` on success.
 If this is an `Error` object, it will have an `eresult` property.
-    - `name` - If successful, the current persona name of the user you added.
+    - `personaName` - If successful, the current persona name of the user you added.

 **v1.9.0 or later is required to use this method. v3.10.0 or later is required to use `callback`.**